 You can find out more about those changes and future developments straight from the ATO’s mouth, so to speak, at one of the MYOB Tax Seminars over the next month.

-If you can’t make a live event, the online sessions kick off on the 23rd of June.
+If you can’t make a live event, the online sessions kick off on the 23 June.
 It all adds to your CPD hours, of course, while getting you up-to-speed on pretty much everything you need to know tax-wise.
 See you there?